ralphjsmit/filament/packages/schemas/docs/02-forms/12-repeater.md

 ## Setting empty default items

-Repeaters may have a certain number of empty items created by default, using the `defaultItems()` method:
+Repeaters may have a certain number of empty items created by default.
+The default is only used when a schema is loaded with no data.
+In a standard [panel resource](../../resources), defaults are used on the Create page, not the Edit page.
+To use default items, pass the number of items to the `defaultItems()` method:

 ```php
 use Filament\Forms\Components\Repeater;